Youth Programs

 Be the first to know about openings, new programs, and registration deadlines!
 If you complete our Youth Programs Interest Survey, it will help us plan future programs that work for you, and you'll be notified about all of our programs.

 Financial Assistance: We want our programs to be accessible for as many people as possible, and for the Place is for everyone, not everyone with a lot of money.
-Richmond School families seeking financial assistance can speak with John LaCrosse.
+Families seeking financial assistance should start by speaking with their schiool guidance couselors.
+(For Richmond Middle School, contact Liz Powers.)
 We also hope to be eligible for grants for low-income families for our Summer Camp.
 If you still need assistance after those options please email ian@thefourthplacehanover.com and we will work something out.